 Have you ever been asked the question "What does it really mean to be pro-life?"
 How did you respond?

-Join Sarah Bowen, author of Courageously Pro-Life and Director of Alpha Omega center for a 12-week course, starting February 22, that will walk staff and volunteers through what it means to be pro-life.
+Join Sarah Bowen, author of Courageously Pro-Life and Director of Promise of Life Network, for a 12-week course, starting September 27, that will walk staff and volunteers through what it means to be pro-life.
 This training will not only cover the sanctity of human life from multiple perspectives using history and scripture, but will equip staff and volunteers with a practical knowledge of how this information applies to their work in a pregnancy help organization.
 You may learn things about the history of euthanasia, eugenics, and abortion that you never knew before.

-Participants of the course will be asked to complete a weekly reading assignment from Courageously Pro-Life, complete an online activity, and participate in weekly discussion posts online.
+Participants of the course will be asked to complete a weekly reading assignment from Courageously Pro-Life and view a weekly video lesson (30 minutes), as well as complete additional reading, an online homework activity, and participate in a weekly online discussion forum.

 "There was so much research involved with writing this course, that it surprised me with a perspective at times that I had not heard before, and there are facts and history that I was not familiar with.
 I learned from the course and recommend it to other pregnancy centers - especially for newer staff."